wolffshots/pneumovis/README.md

     EMAIL_HOST_PASSWORD = ''
     EMAIL_USE_TLS = True
     ```
+    Be sure to replace the database settings with the ones you made on postgres when setting that up.
 6. Install the requirements
     *   `pip install -r requirements.txt`
 7. Run the Django migrations